 Developing a solid network of acquaintances and friends can lead to successful studying for mature students.
 Hanging around other mature students will make you feel more comfortable, supported and stable.
 Take advantage of your numbers to discuss assignments, tackle problems/ projects or share lecture notes among other things.

 Forming a network of friends to study with is one thing that really assists not only with university study but also with my online business study in affiliate marketing.
-To be able to discuss tasks, outcomes and bounce ideas off each other is valuable.
+To be able to discuss tasks, and outcomes and bounce ideas off each other is valuable.
 I always enjoy having a coffee at the student library cafe with my peers as we share and brainstorm ideas and concrete steps to take in assignments and projects.
 I also enjoy networking with fellow marketers and sharing tips and strategies.

 Ask for help.